|

 Reading graph: at 38oC the

-solubility of copper sulphate, CuSO4, is 28g of anhydrous
+solubility of copper sulfate, CuSO4, is 28g of anhydrous

 salt per 100g of water.